Bazaruto and the south coast, Mozambique

 Sarah Clegg (Staff)

-Coral Lodge is a great option, whether you are traveling as a couple, group of friends or family there is something for you here.
-You will make the most out of a visit here if you are after a relaxing time but with the option to have a bit of variation in your vacation.
+Coral Lodge is a great option, whether you are travelling as a couple, group of friends or family there is something for you here.
+You will make the most out of a visit here if you are after a relaxing time but with the option to have a bit of variation in your holiday.
 There are a couple of good dive spots, Ihla de Goya wreck is probably the best, you can see lots of fish in the little lagoon, although it can be a bit murky depending on the tide.
 Bart and Alex, the owners, have invested a huge amount of time into the local community: spend an afternoon heading into the little villages to find out more of the local area.
 As you will have noticed from your arrival, Ihla de Mocambique is only a 20 minute drive away, a good English speaking guide (James) is easily arranged to take you on a tour.
 The sea here is tidal, and at low tide recedes about half a mile, so make the most of it at high tide if youd like to swim.
 Alternatively theres a large saltwater swimming pool, raised above the beach, its a nice spot to relax.
 The staff at Coral Lodge are great, always on hand to help, and actively assisting to make everything about your stay easier, interesting, and above all, relaxing.
 All of our meals were delicious!!

 Louisa Verney (Staff)